chrismile/cfd3d/README.md

 * scenario: driven_cavity
 * solver: cpp
 * outputformat: vtk
-* outputformat: true
+* output: true
 * linsolver: jacobi
 * tracestreamlines: false
 * numparticles: 500

 Additionally, for the MPI solver, the user MUST also specify the number of processes in x, y and z direction (which must match the total number of MPI processes):
-* numproc: integer x integer x integer
+* numproc: integer integer integer

 For the CUDA and OpenCL solvers, the user CAN also specify the block size in x, y and z direction:
-* blocksize: integer x integer x integer
+* blocksize: integer integer integer

 The standard values for the solvers are:
-* blocksize: 8 x 8 x 4
+* blocksize: 8 8 4

 For the OpenCL solver, additonally to the block size, the user can also specify the ID of the OpenCL platform to use.
 If the ID is not specified, it is set to zero.
 Which platform corresponds to which ID can be found outwith the command